emscripten-core/emscripten/site/source/docs/compiling/Contrib-Ports.rst

   These can be activated with the :ref:`settings <use_glfw>` ``-sUSE_GLFW=2``
   and ``-sUSE_GLFW=3``.
-This non-official contribution, written in C++, provides a more extensive and up-to-date implementation of the GLFW 3 API than the in-built port.
+This non-official contribution, written in C++, provides a more extensive and up-to-date implementation of the GLFW 3 API than the built-in port.
 It is enabled with the option ``--use-port=contrib.glfw3``.

 `Project information <https://github.com/pongasoft/emscripten-glfw>`_